munificent/craftinginterpreters/book/types-of-values.md

 ^code peek

 It returns a value on the stack but doesn't <span name="peek">pop</span> it.
-The argument is how far down from the top of the stack to look: zero is the top, one is one slot down, etc.
+The `distance` argument is how far down from the top of the stack to look: zero is the top, one is one slot down, etc.

 <aside name="peek">